hacker-hacking-cyber-security-computer-communication-8c2eb8

 Lauren Yates

 Lauren Yates is a freelance reporter based in the Adirondack Park in New York.
-She started her journalism career in 2021 as a daily reporter for The Adirondack Daily Enterprise in Saranac Lake, N.Y., where she develop
+She started her journalism career in 2021 as a daily reporter for The Adirondack Daily Enterprise in Saranac Lake, N.Y., where she developed a love for small-town reporting.
+Now, she's freelancing to help bridge newsroom gaps In rural areas.

 Leave a Comment